-Snow or ski pants are also important, as they will protect your legs from the cold weather and moisture.
-And, just like with the jackets, you want to make sure that the pants are light but still warm.
+Snow or ski pants are also important, protecting your legs from the cold weather and moisture.
+And, just like with the jackets, you want to ensure the pants are light but still warm.
 Ensuring that they fit well is also recommended.

-You should also ensure that the pants have an elastic bottom that allows them to fit above your snow boots.
-This way, they can lock cold air outside as well as snow debris.
+You should also ensure the pants have an elastic bottom that fits above your snow boots.
+This way, they can lock out cold air outside and snow debris.

 4. Ski Socks

 Keeping your feet warm is paramount during any winter sport.
 No surprise, ski socks are the best way to do that.
 In addition to keeping your toes provided with extra warmth, they offer cushioning for your feet, which is important when going down those long trails.

 Grab a pair of Darn Tough Solstice Over-the-Calf Ski Socks to ensure your feet stay in tip-top condition all season long.
 Besides providing the basic comforts of ski socks, the Darn Tough Solstic socks are created with merino wool and have been performance-tested to ensure they won’t slip down during your ride.